Lin Fung Temple

 Macau’s Canidrome, in the northern part of the Macau Peninsula, is the only facility for greyhound racing in Asia.
 Greyhound races are...

-Not to be confused with O Porto Interior on Rua do Almirante Sérgio, this modest place serves affordable Macanese dishes, with a few...
+Not to be confused with O Porto Interior on Rua do Almirante Sérgio, this modest place serves decent and affordable Macanese dishes,...

 Lin Fung Temple information